 So, where next for Star Wars?
 Well, the best way to get our fix is The Mandalorian, which has already proven itself to be a winner with its blend of spaghetti western storytelling and its ability to stay faithful to established canon.
 While the latest trilogy has been a mixed bag of re-hashed and nonsensical storylines where they appear to have made things up as they went along, The Mandalorian has continued in the tradition of the animated shows.
 There seems to be a genuine plan going forward, and this show isn’t afraid to delve into various aspects of established lore.

 It can be argued that the show is still over-hyped, and that it’s only become a thing because of all the hullabaloo about Baby Yoda.
 While it may not quite live up to expectations, it doesn’t disappoint and each episode has offered plenty of high spots.
-In fact, we’ll gladly take more of these instead of any new films for a while.
+In fact, after watching the Star Wars movies in chronological order, we’ll gladly take more of these instead of any new films for a while.

 8. The Force Awakens is actually pretty good